-9 Common Critters Who May Be Destroying Your Garden and How To Stop Them
+9 Common Animals Who May Be Destroying Your Garden: How to Stop Critters from Eating Your Plants

 Have you ever experienced being so excited to harvest your cabbages, only to wake up the next morning and find out that they’ve been chomped off by a mystery animal?
 Devastating – we know.
 If you’re an outdoor gardener, not only do you go toe-to-toe with pesky insects, but you also have to fend off your garden from hungry animals.
 Sure – bunnies and deers are cute and all, but they won’t be so adorable when you catch them munching away at those crops you worked so hard to grow.
 Lucky for you, we’re here to help you identify some of the common critters that have it out for your Garden of Eden and offer humane solutions on how to keep them from stealing your forbidden fruits and vegetables.

 The First Critter Which May be Destroying Your Garden: Gophers